-Kelvin's final thought for the industry: The data will get you 50% there.
+Kelvin's final thought to the industry: The data will get you 50% there.
 Invest in smart people to take you the rest of the way.

 18.12.
-Anonymity and Social Media
+ANONYMITY AND SOCIAL MEDIA

+Immaculate Tallam

-Immaculate Tallam, SIMElab
+SIMElab

 Since the dawn of Web 2.0, social media has significantly matured, developing specific strategic uses within society.
 This growth has adopted the use of anonymity, which has created immense benefits for its users on a personal and societal level.
 Though beneficial, conflicting views remain its continued use going forward.